cloud-hypervisor/cloud-hypervisor/docs/io_throttling.md

 # I/O Throttling

-Cloud Hypervisor now supports I/O throttling on virtio-block devices.
+Cloud Hypervisor now supports I/O throttling on virtio-block and virtio-net devices.
 This support is based on the [`rate-limiter` module](https://github.com/firecracker-microvm/firecracker/tree/master/src/rate_limiter) from Firecracker.
 This document explains the user interface of this feature, and highlights some internal implementations that can help users better understand the expected behavior of I/O throttling in practice.

 Cloud Hypervisor allows to limit both the I/O bandwidth (e.g. bytes/s) and I/O operations (ops/s) independently.
+For virtio-net devices, while sharing the same "rate limit" from user inputs (on both bandwidth and operations), the RX and TX queues are throttled independently.
-To limit the I/O bandwidth, it provides three user options, i.e., `bw_size` (bytes), `bw_one_time_burst` (bytes), and `bw_refill_time` (ms).
+To limit the I/O bandwidth, Cloud Hypervisor provides three user options, i.e., `bw_size` (bytes), `bw_one_time_burst` (bytes), and `bw_refill_time` (ms).
 Both `bw_size` and `bw_refill_time`
 are required, while `bw_one_time_burst` is optional.